The use of motor-driven land vehicles and motorboats and the landing of aircraft are forbidden.

 You can practise hiking on day trips.
 It is recommended that a person who has good wilderness skills participates on longer hikes.

 Remember to inform your friends, close relatives, your place of accommodation or the Urho Kekkonen National Park's customer service points about yourself, your schedule and your route plans.
 Also inform them, as far as possible, of any changes to your route and schedule.
 Write your name in the guestbooks at huts and lean-to shelters, as that facilitates the helpers' work in an emergency.
 The area's rescue service has been statutorily organised and it can be reached via the Emergency Response Centre (ERC).
 Remember to inform others of your arrival at the destination in order to avoid any unnecessary search alarms.
-The rescue service will invoice for all unnecessary searches.
 Remember that the telephone number you must first use in an emergency is 112.

 Hiking in winter is demanding.
 In midwinter the weather and light conditions are difficult, as it may be -40 C and there are only a few hours of daylight during the polar night.
 Windy conditions significantly increase the bitterness of the cold weather.